 1. May Lead to Abortion

-People use a raw papaya as a natural way to end unwanted pregnancies.
+People use raw papaya as a natural way to end unwanted pregnancies.
 Although ripe papayas are safer, there is a chance that the latex in raw papayas could trigger uterine contractions.

 This could then result in an abortion, miscarriage, early labor, a malformed baby, or a stillbirth.
 The papaya enzyme called papain works similarly to prostaglandin and oxytocin.
 These two hormones have a history of starting labor and accelerating contractions.